emartineznunez/AutoMeKin/docs/results.md

 Each line of `rxn_all.txt` lists the nodes, first two columns, and the weight, last column, which is the number of paths connecting the two nodes.
 For `rxn_kin.txt` the weight is the total flux in the kinetics simulations.

-### kineticsFvalue

-This file contains the kinetics results, namely, the final branching ratios and the population of every species as a function of time.
-In the name of the file, `F` is either `T` or `E` for temperature or energy, and `value` is the corresponding value.
-For instance, the kinetics results for a microcanonical calculation at 150 kcal/mol would be printed in a file called `kineticsE150`.

 ### kinetics.csv

-The file kineticsFvalue can be plotted.
-To facilitate it, we also provide a _csv_ that can be used with `pandas` and `matplotlib` to produce a figure like this:
+This file includes the population data for each species over time.
+To simplify the process of generating a plot from this file, we have used a `CSV` format that can be used with `pandas` and `matplotlib` to create a figure like this:

 <p align="center">
    <img src="https://raw.githubusercontent.com/emartineznunez/AutoMeKin/gh-pages/assets/images/kinetics.png" alt="alt text" width="800" height="500">